ayoayco/ayoayco/README.md

 🏆 Innovation Award, HIRAYA, Infor Sinagtala Awards 2018;

-🔭 I’m currently busy being a [frontend developer consultant in The Netherlands](https://www.linkedin.com/in/ayoayco/)
+🔭 I’m currently busy being a [frontend dev consultant in The Netherlands](https://www.linkedin.com/in/ayoayco/)

 ### In The News: